avafinger/nanopi-m3-ubuntu-base-minimal/README.md

 **15. If you read this, you have suceeded and from now on you should:**

-* apt-get update and apt-get dist-upgrade
+* apt-get update and apt-get dist-upgrade and add packages
-* Add user, add sudoers, etc.... and restore the line we changed in the passwd file
+* Add user, add sudoers, locales, timezone, keyboard layout, ssh, services, etc.... and restore the line we changed in the passwd file

 **Enjoy your Ubuntu Xenial Base Minimal Image!**